TanStack/query/docs/react/guides/prefetching.md

 2.   |> getArticleCommentsById()
 ```

-As mentioned in that guide, one way to flatten this waterfall and improve performance is to hoist the `getArticleCommentsById` query to the parent and pass down the result as a prop, but what if this is not feasible or desirable, for example when the components are unrelated and has multiple levels between them?
+As mentioned in that guide, one way to flatten this waterfall and improve performance is to hoist the `getArticleCommentsById` query to the parent and pass down the result as a prop, but what if this is not feasible or desirable, for example when the components are unrelated and have multiple levels between them?

 In that case, we can instead prefetch the query in the parent.
 The simplest way to do this is to use a query but ignore the result: